 Cats probably arrived in Australia as pets of European settlers and were later deliberately introduced in an attempt to control rabbits and rodents.
 Cats now occupy 99% of Australia, including many offshore islands.

-- Feral cat - Feral cats live, hunt and reproduce in the wild.
+- Feral cats in Australia - Feral cats live, hunt and reproduce in the wild.
 They are the same species as domestic cats but differ in how and where they live.
 Feral cats have the body shape, acute senses and fine coordination perfectly suited for stalking and capturing prey.

 - Review of Cat Ecology and Management Strategies in Australia - Felis catus, the domestic cat, occurs throughout the Australian mainland as well as on more than 40 islands off the Australian coast.
 Cats exploit diverse habitats, including deserts, forests, woodlands, […]

 - CAT001: Ground shooting of feral cats - Shooting is one of the main methods currently used for feral cat control however it is labour intensive and not considered an effective broad-scale control method.
-It may be of use in reducing the local number of feral cats or targeting problem animals.
-Shooting is usually done at night from a vehicle with the aid […]
+It may be of […]

 - CAT002: Trapping of feral cats using cage traps - Although cage trapping is considered an ineffective tool for large areas, it may be useful in urban/residential areas where domestic cats are present, or where populations have already been reduced […]

 - CAT003: Trapping of feral cats using padded-jaw traps - Live trapping followed by euthanasia is one of the main methods of feral cat control currently used.
-In urban/residential areas, cage traps are preferred over leg hold traps as fewer injuries are sustained, non-target animals can be released unharmed and trapped feral cats can be transported away from the area for euthanasia.
-Refer to Trapping […]
+In urban/residential areas, cage traps are preferred over leg hold traps as fewer […]

-- By-laws for management of cats on Kangaroo Island, South Australia - A case study demonstrating effective management of domestic and feral cats on Kangaroo Island
+- Case study: By-laws for management of cats on Kangaroo Island, South Australia - A case study demonstrating effective management of domestic and feral cats on Kangaroo Island

-- Feral cat spray tunnel trials on Kangaroo Island - A case study on experimental trials to help develop effective feral cat control on South Australia’s Kangaroo Island
+- Case study: Feral cat spray tunnel trials on Kangaroo Island - A case study on experimental trials to help develop effective feral cat control on South Australia’s Kangaroo Island

 - Feral cats in Australia: Part 1 – History and Population - YouTube video: Chris Dickman is a Professor in Terrestrial Ecology at the School of Biological Sciences, Sydney University.
-He has studied interactions between native and introduced species in the arid regions of Australia for many years.
-In this video, Chris discusses the history of cats in Australia, how they became a problem and spread into […]
+He has studied interactions between native and introduced species in the arid […]

 - Feral cats in Australia - YouTube video playlist: Feral cats live, hunt and reproduce in the wild.
 They have the body shape, acute senses and fine coordination perfectly suited for stalking and capturing prey.
 These […]